palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

   (e.g., dead code, logic or algorithm bugs, performance or architecture concerns) are often much easier to spot for critical reviewers with an outside perspective.
-  (Finding other people's bugs is often a rather satisfying sport ...)
   Studies have found that even short and informal code reviews have significant [impact on code quality and bug frequency](https://blog.codinghorror.com/code-reviews-just-do-it/).